Often space heaters are used in a bathroom to heat a space while getting ready for the day.

 Electric wall units have a huge advantage over space heaters as they are out of the way mess-free.

-Installing an eclectic heating wall unit does take some skills but most home DIY types can easily install a unit.
+Installing an eclectic heating wall unit does take some skills but most home DIY types can often install a unit.

-- A Hole for the unit will need to be cut out of a wall.
+- A Hole for the unit may need to be cut out of a wall.

 - Electric will need to be run to the unit often from the closest outlet.
 With a little pre-planning running power to the unit can make the installation a lot easier.